 Statutory Adoption Pay

-It’s paid for up to 39 weeks of adoption leave.
 Tax and National Insurance need to be deducted.

 Calculate an employee’s adoption leave and pay using the maternity and paternity calculator.